 Guidance on legislative standards is a vital thread in the fabric of New Zealand's policy and legislative development framework.
-The first edition of these Guidelines was published in 2001 and rewritten in 2014 by the former Legislation Advisory Committee.
-This edition was published in 2018 by the Legislation Design and Advisory Committee.
-The Guidelines are endorsed by Cabinet and may be supplemented by LDAC.
+The first edition of these Guidelines was published in 2001 and rewritten in 2014 by the former Legislation Advisory Committee.1 This edition was published in 2021 by the Legislation Design and Advisory Committee.
+The Guidelines are endorsed by Cabinet and are supplemented by LDAC from time to time